sidgan/sidgan.github.com/aboutme.md

 ### In progress
 - Visual Question Answering
-- Open Advancement of Question Answering (OAQA) Consortium
+- Open Advancement of Question Answering Consortium
 	- Pursuing active research on Multi-modal QA systems based on an ensemble of Deep Learning and Rule-based systems.

 ## Conferences